MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

 ms.assetid: 834e8542-a67a-4ba0-9841-8a57727ef876
 author: nedpyle
 ms.date: 04/26/2019
-description: How to use Storage Replica to replicate volumes in one cluster to another cluster running Windows Server 2016 Datacenter Edition.
+description: How to use Storage Replica to replicate volumes in one cluster to another cluster running Windows Server.
 ---
 # Cluster to cluster Storage Replication